Cramming for your Mod 1 or Mod 2 test? Alex from BikeMatters has written up his experience of going from CBT rider, to full bike Cat A licence holder!

 If you’re unsure about what the Mod 2 test covers; you are on the road for about 40 minutes and the examiner will want to see you riding on a range of roads, riding independently, as well as the ‘show me, tell me’ questions and an eyesight check at the start.
 You'll also be asked to pull over a few times to show you can safely park up and pull away.

 Getting back and told that I’d passed, I was absolutely chuffed to bits!
-The McDonald’s that Jan treated me to afterwards was well earned (huge thanks Jan!).
+The McDonald’s that Jan treated me to afterward was well earned (huge thanks Jan!).

 One of us, one of us